Driver of pickup that collided with farmworker bus in Florida, killing 8, is arrested on DUI charges

 OCALA, Fla.
 (AP) — The Florida Highway Patrol has arrested the driver of a pickup truck that crashed into a farmworker bus early Tuesday, killing eight, on charges of driving under the influence-manslaughter.

-Bryan Maclean Howard faces eight counts of DUI-Manslaughter, the FHP said in a statement.
+Bryan Maclean Howard, 41, faces eight counts of DUI-Manslaughter, the FHP said in a statement.
 No further details were released, including what substance allegedly left Howard impaired.

 Troopers said he was driving the 2001 Ford Ranger when it crossed into the center line on State Road 40, a straight but somewhat hilly two-lane road that passes through horse farms.
 The truck sideswiped the bus, causing it to veer off the road at about 6:40 a.m.
 It crashed through a fence and into a tree before overturning.
 In addition to the eight killed, at least 40 were injured.